Towards Rationality in Language and Multimodal Agents: A Survey

-Most existing studies do not explicitly base their frameworks on rationality in their original writings.
-Our analysis aims to reinterpret these works through the lens of our four axioms of rationality, offering a novel perspective that bridges existing methodologies with rational principles.
+This section discusses how existing language and multimodal agent systems are advancing the concept of rationality.
+We survey a range of research domains, reinterpret their contributions through the lens of the necessary axioms of rationality outlined earlier, and present a novel perspective that bridges existing methodologies with rational principles.